 Loves like Jesus

 Love is a critical characteristic of Christian maturity.
-Christ is the demonstration of God's love.
-To know God as Father is to love the one whom He sent.
-Jesus set the bar for love and says that his followers are not to love like the world or to be loved by the world.
-He warns us that we cannot love or serve two masters, for we will either love God or hate Him.
-The love of Christ should compel his followers to live for him.
-Disciples of Jesus Christ are those who "Love like Jesus".
+Christ is the demonstration of God's love (John 3:16; Romans 5:8, 8:38-39).
+To know God as Father is to love the one whom He sent (John 14:24, 17:3).
+Christ Jesus set the bar for love and says that his followers are not to love like the world or to be loved by the world (John 3:19, 15:19; 1 John 2:15).
+He warns us that we cannot love or serve two masters, for we will either love God or hate Him (Matthew 6:24; Luke 16:13).
+The love of Christ should compel his followers to live for him (2 Corinthians 5:14; Galatians 2:20).
+Disciples of Christ Jesus are those who are transformed so we can "Love like Jesus".

-The transition from non-Christian to Christian occurs by means of the gospel.
+The transformation of a non-Christian into a Christian occurs through the work of the Holy Spirit as we hear and respond to the gospel.
 One of the first characteristics to undergo transformation is our understanding and experience of love.
 Prior to grasping the gospel, we may have felt we knew what love was.
-But when we encounter Jesus Christ, he challenges our experience and understanding of love.
-When we grasp the gospel we find God transforming our heart and character, and thus our love for Him and our neighbors.
+But when we encounter the Lord Jesus Christ, he challenges both our experience and understanding of love.
+When we grasp the gospel we find God transforming our heart, mind, and character, and thus our love for Him and our neighbors.
+We don't force ourselves to love others, we are transformed by the grace of God into people who love.

 Love of God